aCertainProgrammer/search_engine_for_champnotes/README.md

 That way you only have to worry about the naming convention once, during file creation, and essentially create a convenient command to open external files you want to display/edit.

+You can look up the debug_notes folder to see how it's done (try searching "debug" >> "enemy")

 -----------------------

 "quit" - exits the program